rxdu/octopress_site_archive/source/devel/quadcopter/index.markdown

     - Communications

 ### 2. IMU Module
 An IMU module is used to estimate the attitude of the quadcopter.
-Instead of using a commercial flight control board which integrates both a microcontroller and accelerometer/gyro sensors, I'm using a separate module for development and testing.
+Instead of using a commercial flight control board which integrates both a microcontroller and accelerometer/gyro sensors, I'm using separate modules for development and testing.
 The testing hardware used:

 * STM32F4 discovery board
 * MPU9250 sensor breakout board